 “Remember!
 We will never forget.”

 “These delegates came from all the five races of mankind.
 From the East and from the West, from the North and from the South.
-We saw them with our own eyes “flow” unto this Mountain of God.
+We saw them with our own eyes ‘flow’ unto this Mountain of God.
 From almost every corner of the earth.
 They consulted with the House of the Lord of Hosts.
 Is that right?”

 “It is indeed!
 What a beautiful sight it was to behold.”